Quantitative phase and absorption contrast imaging: Conclusions

 \section{Conclusions}

-In this paper we have presented a two steps algorithm for phase retrieval.
+In this paper we have presented a two steps algorithm for phase retrieval for sparse objects.
 This algorithm is very efficient because its cost is linear in the number of pixels of the image and, thus, it can be employed for high resolution imaging.
 It guarantees exact recovery if the image is sparse with respect to a given basis, and it can be used, without any modification, when the illumination is partially coherent.
-This is very important for, for example, phase-contrast X-ray imaging because fully coherent sources of X-rays are very hard to be obtained.
+In these cases, only the SNR of the created images is affected.
+Although for ease of presentation this algorithm is introduced for Fourier measurements, it also works for general quadratic measurements without any modification.
+With this algorithm we are able to image transparent or semi-transparent structures that are not visible in the common used absorption-based images.